 Magenta is one of the boldest colours in the interior design spectrum.
 Sitting between red and purple on the colour wheel, it combines the warmth and energy of red with the sophistication and depth of violet.
 The result is a colour that instantly commands attention.
 In residential interiors, magenta is often used to introduce drama, personality, and a sense of luxury that neutral palettes simply cannot achieve on their own.

 However, bold colours require balance.
-When magenta is used thoughtfully—whether on accent walls, furniture, or decorative elements—it can elevate an entire room.
+When magenta is used thoughtfully, whether on accent walls, furniture, or decorative elements, it can elevate an entire room.
 The key lies in pairing it with the right materials, textures, and foundational design elements.
 Among these, flooring plays a critical role.
 Because floors visually anchor a space, the colour and material beneath your feet can either soften magenta’s intensity or amplify its elegance.

 In fact, many successful interior designers begin with flooring when planning bold colour palettes.
 The right wood tone, stone finish, or modern vinyl surface can transform magenta from overwhelming to refined.
+Choosing the right flooring can make bold colours like magenta feel balanced and sophisticated.

 Table of contents